klemmm/auspex/README.md

 - The dispatcher state address detection heuristic is simple and may not handle all cases
 - The abstract domain is quite simple (not relational) although it suffices for now
 - No support for stuff like opaque predicates, etc.
+- Should order instructions in nodes based on flow control instead of naive address ascending order
+- Should add an optimization pass to remove useless instructions (e.g. managing dispatcher state) from the final result
+- Supports only *one* level of flattening / dispatcher state variable for now.

 ## Contributing